hahwul/Hex/README.md

 Until then, feel free to use it to improve your workflow!

 ## Special Thanks
 To Michael([@dyrandy](https://github.com/dyrandy)), whose quiet persistence finally won.
-This plugin’s here because you asked nicely... a lot. 😉
+This plugin’s here because you asked nicely.. a lot. 😉